IBM-Blockchain-Archive/learn-chaincode/README.md

 }
 ```

 You're probably thinking that this `write` function looks similar to `Init`.
 It is very similar.
-Both function check for a certain number of arguments and then write a key value pair to the ledger.
+Both functions check for a certain number of arguments, and then write a key/value pair to the ledger.
 However, you'll notice that `write` uses two arguments, allowing you to pass in both the key and the value for the call to `PutState`.
 Basically, this function allows you to store any key/value pair you want into the blockchain ledger.